-Comparable sales are defined as sales excluding acquisitions and dispositions.
+- Comparable sales are defined as sales excluding acquisitions and dispositions.
 With respect to the Pharmacy Wholesale division, comparable sales are presented on a constant currency basis, which is a non-GAAP financial measure.
-Refer to the discussion below in "--Non-GAAP Measures" for further details on constant currency calculations.
+Refer to the discussion below in "--Non-GAAP Measures" for further details on constant currency calculations. - \ The Company considers these items to be key performance indicators because the Company's management has evaluated its results of operations using these metrics and believes that these key performance indicators presented provide additional perspective and insights when analyzing the core operating performance of the Company from period to period and trends in its historical operating results.
+These key performance indicators should not be considered superior to, as a substitute for or as an alternative to, and should be considered in conjunction with, the GAAP financial measures presented herein.
+These measures may not be comparable to similarly-titled performance indicators used by other companies.

-Sales for the three months ended November 30, 2019 and 2018
+Sales for the three months ended February 29, 2020 and February 28, 2019

-Pharmaceutical Wholesale division's sales for the three months ended November 30, 2019 increased 5.2% to \$6.0 billion.
+Pharmaceutical Wholesale division's sales for the three months ended February 29, 2020 increased 5.7% to \$6.1 billion.
+Sales were negatively impacted by 2.3 percentage points as a result of currency translation.
+Comparable sales increased 8.0%, led by growth in emerging markets and the UK.